 Hit the beach with over 70 miles of beautiful Pacific Ocean coastlines and find an endless range of water activities.
 Here, you’ll find plenty of oceanside resorts to relax on as your kids build sand castles and you dream the day away.

-San Diego is by no means a small city, so we recommend staying at the Comfort Inn Gaslamp Convention Center in the Gaslamp Quarter.
+San Diego is not a small city, so we recommend staying at the Comfort Inn Gaslamp Convention Center in the Gaslamp Quarter.

 See Related: Best Museums in San Diego, California